dmentipl/phantom-build/README.md

     hdf5_location = pathlib.Path('/usr/local/opt/hdf5')

     # Compile Phantom
-    pb.build_phantom(
+    phantombuild.build_phantom(
-        phantom_dir,
+        phantom_dir=phantom_dir,
-        setup,
+        setup=setup,
-        system,
+        system=system,
-        hdf5_location,
+        hdf5_location=hdf5_location,
-        extra_makefile_options
+        extra_makefile_options=extra_makefile_options,
     )
     ```

 You can write the above into a script included with the git repository of the paper to help make your paper reproducible.
 Of course, you also need to include all the Phantom `.in` and `.setup` files.
 For managing those files, see [phantom-config](https://github.com/dmentipl/phantom-config).
+For setting up Phantom simulations, see [phantom-setup](https://github.com/dmentipl/phantom-setup).